linode-obs/o11y-canary/README.md

 ### Testing

 [Venom](https://github.com/ovh/venom) is used for integration tests.
 Run `sudo venom run tests.yml` to spin up the docker compose stack.

+#### Local TLS/mTLS Testing with mkcert

+Local certs are generated for mTLS testing with [mkcert](https://github.com/FiloSottile/mkcert) (used by o11y-canary and VictoriaMetrics for mTLS).